 Answer all the questions regarding your department's current status of Wellness and Fitness programs.
 If you say no to any of the five program areas, you will not be able to add any Priority 2 Wellness and Fitness Programs for funding requests.
 You must have all 5 Priority 1 programs either in place or be asking for them in this request to be eligible for Priority 2 requests.
-The IAFF Peer Fitness Program is a Priority 2 request.
+The IAFF Peer Fitness/ Fit To Thrive Program is a Priority 2 request.

-• In the Request Information Section click the "Add Project to Wellness and Fitness Program" button.
+• In the Request Information Section click the "Add a Project" button.